How much can I drink?

-- Men and women are advised not to regularly drink more than 14 units a week
+- Both men and women are advised not to regularly drink more than 14 units a week

 If you want to cut down on your drinking, a good way to help achieve this is to have several drink-free days each week.

 Drinking too much in one go can lead to accidents, injury, misjudging risky situations and losing self-control.
 You can reduce these risks by:

 - limiting the total amount of alcohol you drink on any occasion

 - drinking more slowly, drinking with food, and alternating alcoholic drinks with water

 - avoiding risky places and activities, making sure you have people you know around, and ensuring you can get home safely